3rd Jul 2025

 The mini facelift is the perfect cosmetic surgery method for busy individuals who can’t take lots of time off from work and need to return quickly.
 Recovery time takes about a week before returning to work.
 If you work at a desk, you can return to work in less time.
 You will be asked to avoid intensive workouts and similar activities while you heal.

-While a mini facelift doesn't work for highly droopy skin or lax neck muscles, it can tighten up the jowls.
-The major drawback of this procedure is that it does not treat skin laxity or sagging skin around the neck because there are no incisions made in the lower face.
+While a mini facelift doesn’t work for highly droopy skin or lax neck muscles, it can tighten up the jowls.
+The major drawback of this procedure is that it does not treat excessive skin laxity or sagging skin around the neck because there are no incisions made in the lower face.
+However if the neck is slightly sagging a mini facelft can help.

-A mini facelift cost from £7,600.
-To find out more about a mini face lift for jowls click here.
+A mini facelift cost from £8,100.
+To find out more about a mini face lift for jowls click here

 Fat Grafting

-Fat grafting can help to improve jowls by increasing the volume and contour in the cheek area and therefore lifting the jowls and reducing the saggy skin.
+Fat grafting is one of several cosmetic procedures available for jowl treatment.
+It can help to improve jowls by increasing the volume and contour in the cheek area and therefore lifting the jowls and reducing the saggy skin.
+This process is a form of facial contouring that enhances the overall shape and definition of the face.
 It is a non-invasive procedure that involves transferring fat cells from one part of the body to another.

 Fat grafting treatments are typically most beneficial for areas with a lack of volume, an indented cheek area or hollow cheek area.
 If however there is a larger jowl area or skin laxity is strong, an alternative might be recommended.